-- Chelsio T5+ network adapters.
+- Chelsio T5 or T6 network adapters.
 On the Chelsio T5 or T6, Packet Filter is able to program 486 LE-TCAM filter rules to block traffic for source/destination IPv4/IPv6 addresses, source/destination TCP/UDP ports and IP protocols - Intel 82599 chipset network adapters, such as Intel X520, Intel X540, HP X560.
-Packet Filter is able to program 4096 filter rules to block IPv4 addresses, but either sources or destinations, not both - Servers meeting the minimum system requirements configured to use the DPDK Capture Engine and the embedded Dataplane Firewall - Some adapters supporting the DPDK Flow API
+Packet Filter is able to program 4096 filter rules to block IPv4 addresses, but either sources or destinations, not both - > Adapters supporting the DPDK Flow API

-To scale the packet filtering capacity above 40 Gbits/s, either deploy BGP Flowspec or define a Filter Cluster which aggregates multiple Packet Filter instances running on different servers equipped with 10-40 Gbit/s network adapters.
+To increase the packet filtering capacity to 40 Gbit/s, 100 Gbit/s or more, define a Filter Cluster and configure it to aggregate multiple Packet Filters running on different servers equipped with 10 Gbit/s network adapters.
 To split and distribute the traffic evenly, use a hardware load balancer or equal-cost multi-path routing.